-The principal activities of the entity during the financial year align with its vision to consolidate IPWEA as the nationally and internationally recognised professional association that effectively connects, informs, represents, and leads public works and asset management professionals across Australasia and Canada.
+The principal activities of the entity during the financial year align with its vision to consolidate IPWEA as the nationally and internationally recognised professional association that effectively connects, informs, represents, and leads public works and asset management professionals across Australasia, New Zealand, and Canada.

-The entity's long-term objective (mission) is to enhance the quality of life of Australasian communities through public works and services.
+The entity's long-term objectives (mission) is to enhance the quality of life of communities through increasing the capacity and capability of public works and infrastructure related services.